Ali-Mustafa96/SINGLE/README.md

 # SINGLE
-Contains the Single-Controller Codes andTopologeid Files in Both Scenarios.
+Contains the Single-Controller Codes and Topologeis Files in Both Scenarios.